NASA engineering has taken us to the moon and back. Even more, NASA’s Apollo program has given engineers 5 invaluable mindset lessons.

 “puts the program into focus. … Everyone knows what the moon is, what this decade is, what it means to get some people there.”

 In short, the U.S. became laser-focused on its Moon mission.
-And this galvanized engineers to work together.
+This galvanized engineers to enthusiastically work together.